Jade-ux/Learn_English_In_South_Africa/README.md

 **Booking form:** The form includes a question 'Which course would you like to book' which I realise is not good user experience because the user would have already chosen their course and clicked the 'Book this course' button next to their chosen course.
 However, as the development of a solution that would automatically add the course name to the form is beyond the scope of this milestone project, I have deferred the development of that feature to future releases.

+The form uses the 'Get' method instead of the 'Post' method because I wanted to send the user to a 'Thank you' page upon submission of the form.
+In future developments I would add a success message to the form using JavaScript.

 ### Accommodation page